 Day 8: O Porriño – Redondela (14,9 km)

 On this stage, we will have the pleasure of seeing the church of Santa Eulalia del Monte and the Pazo de los Marqueses in the parish of Mos.
 These are some of the most beautiful examples of Galician architecture in this region.
 We will continue our journey through peaceful forest paths.
 Around Monte Cornedo, we are rewarded by our first views of the sea – the beautiful Ria de Vigo.
-We then arrive at the convent of Villavella in the city of Redondela.
-The beach Playa de la Punta and the Penada viewpoint are nearby.
-Do not forget your bathing suit!
+We then arrive at the convent of Villavella in the city of Redondela where we will spend the night.

 Day 9: Redondela – Pontevedra (12,8 km)

-We hike through the mixed forest around Alto de Lomba before dropping down again to the sea at Arcade (both offer the opportunity for safe swimming and beach showers are available).
+We hike through the mixed forest around Alto de Lomba before dropping down again to the sea at Arcade.
 Reaching the historic site of Ponte Sampaio, the Camino crosses the Verdugo River.
-During the War of Independence, Napoleon’s army suffered one of its’ greatest defeats in Galicia at this bridge.
-We then start the 2 nd uphill stretch of the day.
+During the War of Independence, Napoleon’s army suffered one of its’ greatest defeats in Galicia at this bridge. (there is an opportunity for safe swimming here).
+We then start the second uphill stretch of the day.
 We climb the ancient stone paths of the Verea Vella da Canicouva to the next high point around the Cruceiro Cacheiro before descending finally to the provincial capital of Pontevedra.
 Pontevedra has a lot to offer.
 At the heart of it’s modern suburbs is a delightful medieval core zona monumental.
 Here we will see the sanctuary of “La Virgen Peregrina” or Pilgrim Virgin, patroness and symbol of the city.
 The 18 th century Baroque style chapel has a floor plan in the shape of a scallop shell.
 Praza de Leña is the most beautiful square in the town.

 Day 10: Pontevedra – Caldas de Reis (21,6 km)